apollo

 How to manage the interaction:

-Taking Indometacin with Flubi Eye Drops together can possibly result in an interaction, but it can be taken if your doctor has advised it.
-However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor.
-Do not stop using any medications without a doctor's advice.
+Although there is a possible interaction between Flubi Eye Drops and Piroxicam, it can be taken if your doctor has advised it.
+However, if you experience dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, contact a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Flubi Eye Drops: